Ferenc Rajniss: Emergence

-Born in Bártfa, Austria-Hungary (now Bardejov, Slovakia) to a Zipser family, Rajniss's surname initially reflected his German origins before he changed it to a Hungarian version.
+Born in Bártfa, Kingdom of Hungary, Austria-Hungary (now Bardejov, Slovakia) to a Zipser family, Rajniss's surname initially reflected his German origins before he Hungarianized it.
 As a journalist Rajniss belonged to the Szeged fascist camp and was a supporter of Gyula Gömbös.
 He founded his own weekly paper, Magyar Futár, in support of this movement and it soon became notorious for its anti-Semitism.
 Before long he had secured funding from Nazi Germany for his political endeavours and this was to be one of his two main sources of income, the other being acting as a 'toy boy' to a number of wealthy old women.

 Member of the Diet

 Rajniss was elected to the Diet of Hungary in the early 1930s, initially as a representative of the minor far right National Front.
 However he left this group in October 1937 to join with Zoltán Böszörmény and Fidél Pálffy in launching the United Hungarian National Socialist Party, one of a number of largely failed attempts to bring Hungary's Nazis under one umbrella.

 Rajniss then became a supporter of Béla Imrédy and in 1938 joined the governing party as a result of his change of position.
 He followed his leader into the Party of National Renewal when Imrédy founded this opposition group in 1940.